Russian Roulette (game show): Gameplay

 The Russian Roulette set consists of a circle with six trapdoors (referred to as "zones" by the host).
 Four consecutive positions are occupied by the contestants, each of whom has a slot-machine handle within easy reach.
 Throughout the game, zones are lit in blue or red to designate them as "safe" or "drop" zones, respectively.
 The first question of each round is played with one drop zone, and another zone is added on each subsequent question to a maximum of five.

-Contestants are given $150 (pilot episode $1000) each at the start of the game.
+Contestants are given $150 each at the start of the game.

 First round

 One contestant is randomly chosen as the first challenger and asked a question, then must choose one opponent to answer it.
 That opponent is then given three answer choices and has 10 seconds to respond.
 A right answer awards $150 and makes them the challenger for the next question.
 However, a wrong answer or failure to respond in time forfeits all their money to the challenger and forces them to play Russian Roulette to determine whether they stay in the game.
 The opponent pulls the handle at their position to spin the arrangement of safe/drop zones around the six trapdoors.
-If a safe zone lands at the opponent's position, they become the challenger for the next question; if a drop zone lands at their position, they are eliminated and the trapdoor opens, allowing them to fall through the stage and out of sight.
+If a safe zone lands at the opponent's position, they become the challenger for the next question; if a drop zone lands at their position, they are eliminated and the trapdoor opens, causing them to fall through the stage and out of sight.

 The round ends when one contestant has been eliminated or time runs out, whichever occurs first.
 In the latter case, if one contestant is in the lead alone, they step off their zone and pull a handle at center stage to spin one drop zone among the other three contestants and eliminate one of them.
 If there is a tie for the lead, all four contestants are in danger and the host pulls the handle.
 The eliminated contestant's money (if any) is evenly divided among the other three.